Tomires/thesis-masters/analysis.md

 # Existing products

 In this part we will focus on analyzing existing VR-enabled visualization tools.
 Emphasis is given on select features that author perceives as relevant.
 We will explore data support to see how we can load data onto the platform, as well as options for extensibility via plugins.
 Due to the rise of mobile HMDs, we will look at how well they are supported in each product.
 From the feature set, we will focus on machine learning capabilities and collaboration features.
-Lastly, we will take a quick look at business models of companies that maintain these applications and check availability of editions aimed at end consumers and/or academia.
+Lastly, we will take a quick look at business models of companies that develop these applications and check availability of editions aimed at end consumers and/or academia.

 # Virtualitics